snowplow-incubator/cla-bot/README.md

 ### How the bot algorithm works

 ##### Pull Request is opened
-- If user submitting the PR is a collaborator (this includes members of the organization), the bot ignores the PR.
+- If user submitting the PR is a collaborator (this includes members of the organization), ensure that the user is recorded in either:
+  - the `peopleToIgnore` list or
+  - the `internalCLA` sheet

 - If the user is not a collaborator
   - and is in the `peopleToIgnore` list, or